LLNL/CHAI/docs/sphinx/expt/design.rst

 types.

-This manager is useful when an application wants explicit mirrored allocations in host and device memory rather than Umpire unified memory.
+This manager is useful when an application wants explicit mirrored allocations in host and device memory rather than unified memory.

 .. code-block:: cpp